On decoding the string from interfaces in 2d conformal field theories: Holographic interpretation

 The perfect reflection of the wavepackets on the second (right) wire, which correspond to the Nambu-Goto modes, is consistent with the recently derived quantum maps for conformal interfaces dual to gravitational junctions with stringy excitations \cite{Chakraborty:2025dmc}.
 The gravitational junction corresponding to the static solution of the Nambu-Goto equation realizes the universal energy scattering of a conformal defect operator \cite{Meineri:2019ycm,Bachas:2020yxv}.
 This scattering can also be rewritten as a universal quantum map $\tilde{\mathcal{S}}:\mathcal{H}_{1}\to\mathcal{H}_{2}$ from the (universal sector of the) Hilbert space of the wire on the left of the interface to the Hilbert space of the wire on the right.
+This general map preserves the conformal boundary condition.
 As shown in \cite{Chakraborty:2025dmc}, the above map $\tilde{\mathcal{S}}$ is modified to the form $\mathcal{C}\circ\tilde{\mathcal{S}}$ in the presence of Nambu-Goto modes on the dual gravitational junctions.
 Here, $\mathcal{C}$ is a conformal transformation on the right wire, which depends on the Nambu-Goto modes, and acts in the same way on the left and right movers.
 Explicitly, the left and right moving energy fluxes of the right wire ($\widetilde{T}_{(2),\pm\pm}$) can be written in terms of the left and right moving energy fluxes on the left wire ($\widetilde{T}_{(1),\pm\pm}$) as \cite{Chakraborty:2025dmc}

-where the fluxes have the frequency $\omega$ on the left/right wire and $a_n$ is a Nambu-Goto mode (proportional to $\mathcal{A}$ in \eqref{Eq:NGA}) of the gravitational junction in pure AdS$_3$ with the same frequency.
-For the $\omega\to0$ limit to be well-defined, $a_n(\omega)$ should vanish at least as $\omega^3$ in this limit \cite{Chakraborty:2025dmc}.
+where the fluxes have the frequency $\omega$ on the left/right wire and $\mathfrak{a}$ is a Nambu-Goto mode (proportional to $\lambda (4-\lambda^2)^{3/4}\omega^{3/2}\mathcal{A}$ in \eqref{Eq:NGA}) of the gravitational junction in pure AdS$_3$ with the same frequency.
+It is easy to check from \eqref{Eq:HLHR} that

+implying the preservation of the conformal boundary condition.
+For the $\omega\to0$ limit to be well-defined, $\mathfrak{a}(\omega)$ should vanish at least as $\omega^3$ in this limit \cite{Chakraborty:2025dmc}.
 These relations have been shown to hold at the linear order in $\tilde{T}_\pm^{L,R}$ but to all orders in $\lambda\ell$ \cite{Chakraborty:2025dmc}.
 In absence of the Nambu-Goto modes,